top of page

 Why This Matters for Practice Value

-Case acceptance does not just impact short term production.
-It directly affects long term practice value.
+Case acceptance does not just impact short-term production; it directly affects long-term practice value.
+Higher acceptance rates lead to:

-• Stronger revenue consistency
+• Stronger revenue consistency.

-• Better patient retention
+• Better patient retention.

-• Higher profitability
+• Higher profitability.

-• Improved valuation multiples when it is time to sell
+• Improved valuation multiples when it is time to sell.

 Buyers pay a premium for practices with strong systems, predictable growth, and stable cash flow.
 Improving communication and case acceptance is one of the highest return investments you can make in your practice.